AnKiTu03/Chatbot/README.md

 # Chatbot
 # Langchain Ask PDF (Tutorial)

->You may find the step-by-step video tutorial to build this application [on Youtube](https://youtu.be/wUAUdEw5oxM).

 This is a Python application that allows you to load a PDF and ask questions about it using natural language.
 The application uses a LLM to generate a response about your PDF.
 The LLM will not answer questions unrelated to the document.